-- Actively manage your invitations and completion of letters of recommendation! - A packet will not be considered if it has fewer than the three required letters of recommendation.
+Actively manage your invitations and completion of letters of recommendation!

+A packet will not be considered if it has fewer than the three required letters of recommendation.

-- O No extensions of time will be granted to applicants or recommenders.
-Please plan accordingly. - Consider being strategic in your invitations, and clear in what you hope a recommender can speak to about your activities, leadership and the impact of your words and actions. - Reach out to recommenders personally before you invite them using the SmartSimple platform, so they know to look out for the request.
-This also allows you to decide whether or not they might be a good reference for you. - Encourage recommenders to give evidence and examples in their recommendations. - Letters written in a language other than English will be shown to reviewers in the language in which they were written, to preserve as much of the authentic word selection and intent of the writing as possible.
+No extensions of time will be granted to applicants or recommenders.
+Please plan accordingly.

+Consider being strategic in your invitations, and clear in what you hope a recommender can speak to about your activities, leadership and the impact of your words and actions.

+Reach out to recommenders personally before you invite them using the SmartSimple platform, so they know to look out for the request.
+This also allows you to decide whether or not they might be a good reference for you.

+Encourage recommenders to give evidence and examples in their recommendations.

+Letters written in a language other than English will be shown to reviewers in the language in which they were written, to preserve as much of the authentic word selection and intent of the writing as possible.
 However, English translations will also be made available to reviewers.
 We will use commonly available services (ex.
 Google Translate) unless a recommender is able to provide a translation.
-Please contact Mark Mueller at DPI at 608-266-3945 with any questions on this provision.
+For any questions on this provision, please contact Mark Mueller at the Wisconsin Department of Public Instruction at (608) 266-3945 or mark.mueller@dpi.wi.gov